 and a little darker.
 The pain becomes a little stronger.

 David Glasser, my son, was a Phoenix Police Officer who was killed in the line of duty May 18, 2016.
-My journey since then has been a constant struggle.
+My journey since then has been a uphill struggle.
 And this struggle intensifies during the holidays when happy memories haunt my days.
-Davey is 7 in this picture and our daughter is 3.
+Davey is 7 in this picture and our daughter, Katie, is 3.
 They were both so excited about Christmas!

 Sometimes I just wish the holidays were over.